Talon project thumbnail

 The Problem

-AI coding assistants are powerful but uncontrolled — they run with full system access, no audit trail, and no way to enforce security boundaries.
+AI coding assistants are powerful but uncontrolled.
+They run with full system access, no audit trail, and no way to enforce security boundaries.
 How do you give an AI agent real coding capabilities while maintaining production-grade security?

 My Approach